Unboxed-Software/solana-course/content/program-architecture.md

 ## Dealing with Concurrency

-We come to our last section of this lesson - we are going to talk about what happens when multiple people try to interact - more specifically, change the same account at the same time.
-Solana has parallel transaction execution, but only when two people are not trying to change the same account.
-We will talk about this and potential work arounds.
+One of the main reasons to choose Solana for your blockchain environment is its parallel transaction execution.
+That is, Solana can run transactions in parallel as long as those transactions aren't trying to write data to the same account.
+This improves program throughput out of the box, but with some proper planning you can avoid concurrency issues and really boost your program's performance.

-### Shared Accounts
+### Concept: Shared Accounts

-**program -** `programs/architecture/src/concepts/concept_shared_account.rs`
+**program -** `programs/architecture/src/concepts/shared_account.rs`

-**test -** `cd tests/conceptSharedAccount.ts`
+**test -** `cd tests/sharedAccount.ts`

-If you’ve been around Solana for a while, you may have experienced a mint event.
+If you’ve been around crypto for a while, you may have experienced a big NFT mint event.
 A new NFT project is coming out, everyone is really excited for it, and then the candymachine goes live.
 It’s a mad dash to click `accept transaction` as fast as you can.
 If you were clever, you may have written a bot to enter in the transactions faster that the website’s UI could.
-This mad rush to mint creates a lot of failed transactions, why?
-Because everyone was trying to effect the same Candy Machine account.
-Why does this happen?
-Let’s take a look at a simpler example:
+This mad rush to mint creates a lot of failed transactions.
+But why?
+Because everyone is trying to write data to the same Candy Machine account.

+Take a look at a simple example:

 Alice and Bob are trying to pay their friends Carol and Dean respectively.
-All four accounts change, but neither depend on each other, so they can all go in the same block.
-They can be processed individually.
+All four accounts change, but neither depend on each other.
+Both transactions can run at the same time.

 ```rust
 Alice -- pays --> Carol